Investigating Pretrained Language Models for Graph-to-Text Generation: Influence of the Graph Structure

 \subsection{Quantitative Analysis}

-Table~\ref{tab:shuffle} shows the effect on T5\textsubscript{small}'s performance when its input contains correctly ordered triples (\shufmodel{T5}{small}{order}) vs.\ shuffled ones (\shufmodel{T5}{small}{shuf}) for both training and evaluation.
-We first observe that \shufmodel{T5}{small}{order} only has marginally lower performance (around 2-4\%{}) with the neutral separators than with the \ourtag{H}/\ourtag{R}/\ourtag{T} tags or parentheses.
-We see that as evidence that the graph structure is similarly well captured by \shufmodel{T5}{small}{order}.
+Table~\ref{tab:shuffle} shows the effect on T5's performance when its input contains correctly ordered triples (\shufmodel{T5}{small}{order}) vs.\ shuffled ones (\shufmodel{T5}{small}{shuf}) for both training and evaluation.
+We first observe that \shufmodel{T5}{small}{order} only has marginally lower performance (around 2-4\%{}) with the neutral separators than with the \ourtag{H}/\ourtag{R}/\ourtag{T} tags or parentheses.\footnote{See a more fine-grained comparison in Appendix~\ref{section:inputgraphsize}.} We see that as evidence that the graph structure is similarly well captured by \shufmodel{T5}{small}{order}.
 Without the graph structure (\shufmodel{T5}{small}{shuf}), AMR-to-text performance drops significantly.
+Possible explanations of this drop are: (i) the relative ordering of the AMR graph is known to correlate with the target sentence order \cite{konsas_17}; (ii) in contrast to WebNLG that contains common knowledge, the AMR dataset contains very specific sentences with higher surprisal;\footnote{Perplexities estimated on the dev sets of AMR and WebNLG datasets, with GPT-2 fine-tuned on the corresponding training set, are 20.9 and 7.8, respectively.} (iii) AMRs are much more complex graph structures than the KGs from WebNLG and AGENDA.\footnote{In Appendix~\ref{sec:graphstats}, we present the graph properties of the datasets and discuss the differences.}

-KG-to-text performance, however, is not much lower, indicating that most of the PLMs' success in this task stems from their language modeling rather than their graph encoding capabilities.
-It has recently been argued that large PLMs acquire a certain amount of factual knowledge during pretraining \citep{petroni-etal-2019-language}.
-We hypothesize that this knowledge makes it easier to recover KG facts based on a set of entities and relations than to reconstruct a corrupted AMR.
+On the other hand, KG-to-text performance is not much lower, indicating that most of the PLMs' success in this task stems from their language modeling rather than their graph encoding capabilities.
+We hypothesize that a PLM can match the entities in a shuffled input with sentences mentioning these entities from the pretraining or fine-tuning phase.
+It has recently been argued that large PLMs can recall certain common knowledge facts from pretraining \citep{petroni-etal-2019-language,bosselut-etal-2019-comet}.